29th Tony Awards

 The 29th Annual Tony Awards ceremony was held on April 20, 1975, at the Winter Garden Theatre in New York City, and broadcast by ABC television.
 Hosts/Performers/Presenters were Larry Blyden, George S. Irving, Larry Kert, Carol Lawrence, Michele Lee, Bernadette Peters and Bobby Van.

+Eligibility

+Shows that opened on Broadway during the 1974–1975 season before March 23, 1975 are eligible.